davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] BM.GPU3.8
     - [x] VM.Standard2.16
         - https://quizlet.com/522060200/hpcbig-data-certification-flash-cards/
-- What would you use to run an embarrasingly parallel workload for risk analysis with Monte Carlo?
-    The code is homegrown and has not changed much in the last decade.
-They will use a parallel file system outside of the compute cluster
-    - [ ] BM.GPU3.8
-    - [x] BM.Standard.E2.64
-    - [ ] BM.DenseIO2.52
-        - equipped with local NVMe
-    - [ ] BM.HPC2.36
-        - equipped with local NVMe
 - Which one is the correct progression of steps when using Accelerated Data Science?
     - [ ] Data Acquisition ---> Feature Engineering ---> Exploratory Data Visualization ---> Model Training
     - [ ] Data Acquisition ---> Hyperparameter optimization ---> Feature Engineering ---> Model Training
     - [x] Data Acquisition ---> Exploratory Data Analysis and Visualization ---> Feature Engineering ---> Model Training
     - [ ] Data Acquisition ---> Feature Engineering ---> Model Training---> Exploratory Data Analysis and Visualization

+- Which benchmark is important to a customer when considering Big Data workloads on Oracle Cloud Infrastructure (OCI)?
+    - [x] TPC-DS
+        - TPC-DS is the de-facto industry standard benchmark for measuring the performance of decision support solutions including, but not limited to, Big Data systems.
+    - [ ] TPC-DI
+    - [ ] TPC-C
+    - [ ] Terasort